wso2/product-app-manager/modules/apps/publisher/readme.txt

 	Noun	Url					Description

 	GET  	/publisher/api/asset/{type}			Returns a template JSON object describing the structure of an asset GET  	/publisher/api/asset/{type}/{id}		Returns an asset of the given {type} and matching the {id}
 	POST 	/publisher/api/asset/{type}			Creates a new asset of the given {type}
 	DELETE 	/publisher/api/asset/{type}/{id}		Deletes an asset
-	POST 	/publisher/api/lifecycle/{type}/{id}	Attaches a lifecycle for the specified asset type with the id
+	POST 	/publisher/api/lifecycle/{type}/{id}		Attaches a lifecycle for the specified asset type with the id POST  api/lifecycle/{asset-type}/{artifact-id}  	Attach the provided lifecycle to the artifact DELETE api/lifecycle/{asset-type}/{artifact-d}		Detaches the current lifecycle from the artifact PUT  api/lifecycle/{state}/{asset-type}/{artifact-id}	Promotes an artifact to the lifecycle state provided GET api/lifecycle/{asset-type}/{artifact-id}           	Returns the current lifecycle state of an artifact GET api/lifecycle/checklist/{type}/{id}                 Returns the check list for an artifact